What is gingivitis?

 What to do next?

-It is possible to treat gingivitis yourself, providing that it is still in the early stages.
-However, keep in mind that you have to make sure you are diligent with oral care habits.
+It is possible know how to get rid of gingivitis at home?
+Yes, providing that it is still in the early stages.
+However, keep in mind that you have to make sure you are diligent with oral care habits and use the best gingivitis mouthwash.
 This will prevent your condition from progressing into periodontitis or ANUG.
 Please keep in mind that it is also important to update your dentist about your condition regularly until it has resolved.
 Check out the OraMD Review before you do anything.
+It is an all-in-one gingivitis toothpaste and mouthwash proven to kill the bacteria, which is the root cause of your condition.